abilandz/PH8124/Lecture_4/Lecture_4.md

 ```
 The frequently used operator  ```=~```  is supported only within ```[[ ... ]]```, but not within ```[ ... ]```.

-The executive summary for the first category of operators is provided with the following table:
+The executive summary for the first category of operators is provided in the following table:

 | Operator | Outcome (exit status) |
 | :--:     | :--     |